intel-lab-lkp/linux/Documentation/power/runtime_pm.rst

 - pm_runtime_put_sync_suspend()
 - pm_runtime_put_sync_autosuspend()

+.. _Section 5:

 5. Runtime PM Initialization, Device Probing and Removal
 ========================================================

-Initially, the runtime PM is disabled for all devices, which means that the majority of the runtime PM helper functions described in Section 4 will return -EACCES until pm_runtime_enable() is called for the device.
+Initially, the runtime PM is disabled for all devices, which means that the majority of the runtime PM helper functions described in `Section 4`_ will return -EACCES until pm_runtime_enable() is called for the device.

 In addition to that, the initial runtime PM status of all devices is 'suspended', but it need not reflect the actual physical state of the device.